-- What scenarios are PRACTICAL to deliver, for example in terms of level of change required, cost of that change or affordability of food?
+- What scenarios are PRACTICAL to achieve, for example in terms of level of change required, cost of that change or affordability of food?

-- What is the most OPTIMAL to deliver a sustainable food system?
+- What is the OPTIMAL scenario to deliver a sustainable food system?

 A ‘thinking failure’ today will lead to a ‘system failure’ tomorrow.

-We must thoroughly understand the problems to be solved before embarking on making changes that will be difficult and slow to introduce, and of a magnitude greater to reverse if we get them wrong.
+We must thoroughly understand the problems to be solved before embarking on making changes that will be difficult and slow to introduce, and extremely challenging to reverse if we get them wrong.
 The global food system of the future will be shaped by the shifts in thinking that we make today.